ajthinking/archetype/readme.md

 To see *all* offending files run `php artisan archetype:errors`.
 To ignore files with problems, put them in `config/archetype.php` -> `ignored_paths`.

 ### Limitations / Missing features
-In general this package assumes code to be parsed follows guidellines and conventions from [PSR](https://www.php-fig.org/psr/) and [Laravel](https://laravel.com/docs).
+In general this package assumes code to be parsed follows guidelines and conventions from [PSR](https://www.php-fig.org/psr/) and [Laravel](https://laravel.com/docs).
 Some examples are listed below.

 * Requires UNIX based file system - no windows support <img src="https://img.shields.io/badge/help wanted-blue">